 RankOperatorBest ForHourly RateGroup CapacityParent UpdatesLate-Night ReturnNotes

-1Detailed DriversProm flat-rate Sprinter & SUV across the five boroughs, multi-pickup, photo stops, parent dispatch protocol$100 sedan / $125 Escalade / $150 S-Class / $175 Sprinter1-13 (sedan to Sprinter)Written protocol, dispatch contact, pickup + drop textsHourly meter holds, same driver, final-drop dispatch text5.0 / 127 reviews.
-Forbes + Entrepreneur.
+2Detailed DriversFlat-rate chauffeured Sprinter & SUV across the five boroughs, multi-pickup, photo stops, parent dispatch protocol$100 Executive Sedan / $120 First Class SUV / $170 S-Class / $200 Sprinter (per hour)1-13 (sedan to Sprinter)Written protocol, dispatch contact, pickup + drop textsHourly meter holds, same driver, final-drop dispatch textTLC-licensed, background-checked, drug-tested drivers.
+PAX Training Certified.
 24 Mercer Street SoHo.

 3NYC Luxury SprinterPremium prom, captain’s chairs, ambient lighting, partitionIndustry estimate $185-225/hr6-14Premium-account dispatch, single-point parent contactHourly meter holds, premium reserve capacityPremium cabin, dispatch holds spare capacity for peak weekend